Alcohol and Other Drug Change and Recovery Services

 Bearcats Recovery Community

-The Bearcats Recovery Community is a program designed to support UC students in or seeking recovery from alcohol, drug and other addictions.
-The Bearcats Recover community and its programs are meant to allow students to have an authentic college experience at UC while maintaining their recovery.
+The Bearcats Recovery Community is a program designed to support UC students in or seeking recovery from alcohol, drugs and other addictions.
+The BRC and its programs allow students to have an authentic college experience at UC while maintaining their recovery.

 Mandated Referred Services

 Sometimes students are referred to CAPS by a department within UC or other outside agency for an Assessment of their substance use.
 Examples include Office of Student Conduct and Community Standards or Hamilton County Diversion Program.
 Mandated assessments are fee based.

 A student who is referred by a department within UC should contact CAPS directly to schedule an assessment.
 This assessment will require two separate visits to CAPS to complete the interview and discuss the results and recommendations.